cudmore/pie-analysis/video-player/readme.md

 ## To Do (important)

  - Clicking on a chunk (gray bar) should select chunk (in chunk view).
+ - Selecting event in event list should highlight event in event canvas.
  - Streamline interface for blinding.
 Make a system where when handed to a scorer, they can not activate non-blinded interface (they are locked into blinding).
 Try and add a password to switch between one and the other.
  - Update numEvents in video list as we add/delete events
  - Make menu interface to create random chunks file from folder.
 So we can do it in stand-alone app